Support Dreamers Now

 The Dream is Now is a 30-minute documentary produced by Oscar-winning filmmaker Davis Guggenheim (An Inconvenient Truth, He Named Me Malala, Waiting for Superman).
 The film features four Dreamers who share their hopes, ambitions, and fears surrounding their futures in this country.
 An exclusive, 10-minute abridged version is now available online.

-Our short film highlighting the Teach for America DACA cohort highlights Teach For America’s bold and celebrated commitment to bringing undocumented teachers into classrooms across America.
+Our short films highlighting the Teach for America DACA cohort highlights Teach For America’s bold and celebrated commitment to bringing undocumented teachers into classrooms across America.
 The video focuses on three undocumented teachers and their passion for teaching the next generation.

 What About the ‘Dreamers’ Who Serve Us?, Leon Panetta, The Washington Post